homeserverhq/hshq/README.md

 While the integrated systems approach is a significant improvement compared to other projects, the networking aspect puts HomeServerHQ into a class by itself.
 There is no other project on the planet that has anything like it - it's all entirely novel.
 To understand some of the background, we took the concept(s) of <a href="https://www.cloudflare.com/products/tunnel/" target="_blank">Cloudflare Tunnels</a>, combined with the <a href="https://www.wireguard.com/" target="_blank">WireGuard</a> capabilities expressed in <a href="https://tailscale.com/" target="_blank">Tailscale</a>/<a href="https://github.com/juanfont/headscale" target="_blank">Headscale</a>, as well as some influences from <a href="https://gitlab.com/cyber5k/mistborn" target="_blank">Stormblest/mistborn</a> and the <a href="https://homelabos.com/docs/setup/bastion/" target="_blank">Cloud Bastion server</a> concept in HomeLabOS.
 We originally set out to simply find a way around the self-hosting NAT/CGNAT issue(s) in an IPV4 world.
 But it turned into a much deeper and worthwhile exploration in which these novel concepts emerged.

+***The reason why this approach is significantly safer and more secure than any other method is quite simple - NOTHING is exposed to the public internet.
+It is all PRIVATE networking and the data resides safe and sound in your home.***

 To get a better understanding of how it all works, the best place to start is our <a href="https://wiki.homeserverhq.com/getting-started#homeserverhq-architecture" target="_blank">Architecture video</a>.
 As illustrated in the video, the main thing to understand is the concept of a two-server setup: a HomeServer and a RelayServer.
 The HomeServer is the physical equipment in your home where the data resides, and the RelayServer is a lightweight access point so that you can connect to your HomeServer from anywhere.
 The RelayServer is like your router - it handles all of the incoming and outgoing traffic of your network.
 But it is a smart router.
 Rather than doing a simple passthrough like a bastion host, we instead incorporated smarter relay tools to allow for more efficient routing of traffic.

 ![RelayServerDiagram](https://github.com/user-attachments/assets/0b5fe940-fbeb-4788-90c8-040eeb5a8dc4)